lwjohnst86/analyzing-cohorts-course/slides/chapter_1_video_3.md

 ```
 {{2}}

-- `filter(followup_visit_number == 1)` keeps rows that match the `TRUE` logical condition {{3}}
+- `filter()` keeps rows matching `TRUE` logical condition {{3}}
-    - To drop rows, use the opposite
-    - `filter(!follow_visit_number == 1)` or use `!=` instead of `==`
+- Drops rows with `!`, converting `TRUE` to `FALSE`, e.g. `!TRUE` equals `FALSE` {{3}}

 `@script`
 Let's check the number of cases at the recruitment, or first, visit.
-We rename the variable names to be more descriptive, then filter to keep only baseline data.
-Then we count the number of disease cases.
+First we select and rename the variables to be more descriptive, then we use filter to keep only baseline data when visit number equals one.
+Next, we count the number of disease cases.
 Here we are counting the prevalent cases of coronary heart disease, or CHD, which is a subset of CVD.
-One of the exclusion criteria for the Framingham study was to not have CVD, but, for whatever reason, these participants were included in the study.
+One of the exclusion criteria for the Framingham study was to not have CVD, but these participants were included in the study.

-Often during baseline data collection, researchers find out some participants actually have the disease and were accidentally recruited.
-This happens even with the most rigorous practices, and it's why exploratory data analysis is so important.
+Often during the baseline data collection, researchers find out that some participants actually do have the disease and were accidentally recruited.
+This happens even with the most rigorous practices, and is why exploratory data analysis is so important.
 Part of your analysis must be to check these things out and to confirm your assumptions.
-You'll also notice that we didn't use the got_cvd variable.
-One of the reasons for this is that there are many types of CVD events, so there are multiple variables that contain that information.
-These are variables we will need to check into as we explore the data more and tidy it up in the process.
+You'll also notice that we didn't use the got cvd variable.
+One of the reasons for this is that CVD is composed of several related diseases, such as stroke or CHD, so there are multiple variables that contain information on CVD.
+These are variables we will need to check into as we explore the data more and tidy it up.

 Note that, in our code, filter kept the rows that match the true condition.
 In this case, only the first visit.
-But if you want to drop rows, you can do the opposite and drop the rows that do not match the true condition, by using the exclamation mark.
+But if you want to drop rows, you can do the opposite to drop the rows that do not match the true condition, by using the exclamation mark.

-CVD is composed of several related diseases like stroke or coronary heart disease......

 ---